Apple ends losing streak with $78 billion quarter

 On the other hand, Trump has pledged to make it easier for companies like Apple to bring money held overseas back to the U.S. by significantly lowering the taxes on it.

-Apple is currently sitting on more than $246 billion in cash and marketable securities, most of which is held overseas.
-Under Trump's plan, that money could theoretically be brought back to the U.S. and used for acquisitions, hiring and dividends.
+Apple is currently sitting on $246 billion in cash and marketable securities, most of which is held overseas.

+"I am optimistic given what I'm hearing that there would likely be some sort of tax reform this year and it does seem like there are people in both parties that would favor a repatriation as part of that," Cook said on a conference call with analysts after the earnings release.

+Cook declined to say what the money would be used for if brought back to the U.S., but said Apple is "always looking at acquisitions."